uakroncs2/project2/README.md

  * test_avl.cpp - This file contains all of the test cases and will be what you must compile and run to test your code.
  * AVL.hpp - This contains the header file for an AVL object.
 You must implement this object in order for the test cases to pass.

-You must write the AVL.cpp file that implements the test_string function found in the AVL.hpp file (you may implement in the hpp file).
+You must implement functions found in the AVL.hpp file (you must implement IN the hpp file due to templating).

 ## Functions